Licking Heights High School: Marching Band

-The Licking Heights Marching Band has 2 members as of 2015.
-The band is known for integrating their unique and engaging marching style with quality music.
+The Licking Heights Marching Band is known for integrating their unique and engaging marching style with quality music.
 They have been a prominent fixture at the OMEA State Marching Band Finals, having earned a superior rating for the past 15 seasons.
 Currently, the LHMB is ranked at Class AA in OMEA standards, and achieves consistently high scores and placements at competition in their class.